seperman/deepdiff/docs/ignore_types_or_values.rst

     2. or ignore_type_in_groups=[(str, bytes), (typeA, typeB)]

+Note: The example below shows you have to use this feature.
+For enum types, however, you can just use :ref:`use_enum_value_label`

 Example: Ignore Enum to string comparison
     >>> from deepdiff import DeepDiff
     >>> from enum import Enum